top of page

 • St. Paul Art Academy, Figure Painting, 2015-2019

-• and a lot of self-teaching
+• a lot of self-teaching along with the occassional workshop with other artists

 OnTheRocks.jpg